PaddlePaddle/PaddleDetection/configs/mot/README.md

 [frame_id][identity][bb_left][bb_top][width][height][conf][x][y][z]
 ```
 **Notes:**
-`frame_id` is the frame number of the image, `identity` is the object id using default value `-1`, `bb_left` is the X coordinate of the left bound of the object box, `bb_top` is the Y coordinate of the upper boundary of the object box, `width, height` is the pixel width and height, `conf` is the object score with default value `1` (the results had been filtered out according to the detection score threshold), `x,y,z` are used in 3D, default to `-1` in 2D.
+- `frame_id` is the frame number of the image
+- `identity` is the object id using default value `-1`
+- `bb_left` is the X coordinate of the left bound of the object box
+- `bb_top` is the Y coordinate of the upper bound of the object box
+- `width, height` is the pixel width and height
+- `conf` is the object score with default value `1` (the results had been filtered out according to the detection score threshold)
+- `x,y,z` are used in 3D, default to `-1` in 2D.

 ### FairMOT Results on MOT-16 train set